TheMaverickProgrammer/boomsheets_dart/README.md

 * `anim` - Represents an animation state and requires a string `state`.
 * `keyframe` - Represents one frame in the animation.
 * `point` - Represents a custom point in the frame.

+> [!NOTE]
-  * **NOTE**: Defining a point in a frame implicitly defines on in all frames for that animation.
+> Defining a point in a frame implicitly defines a new point in all frames
+> for the animation it resides in.
+So if you're generating your own documents,
+> be sure that each frame has the same number and names of points for
+> that particular animation!

 ## Using your own custom meta data
 The underlining spec used to parse the boomsheets animation document allows